 - 20 gram tamarind + 4 tablespoon water, massaged into thick paste, strained

 - Remove seeds from the dried red chilies, then soak in hot water for 15 minutes to soften the chilies.

 - In a food processor/blender, grind together chilies, garlic, shallots, onion, toasted shrimp paste, and water into a fine paste.

 - Transfer the paste to a wok/frying pan.
-Cook the paste on medium high until the paste becomes thicker and drier, i.e. we want to evaporate the water as much as possible before adding oil to prevent splattering.
+Cook the chili paste on medium-high until the paste becomes thicker and drier, i.e. we want to evaporate the water as much as possible before adding oil to prevent splattering.
 Stir every so often.

 - Add in the oil and kaffir lime leaves.
 Cook for 5 minutes.
 Stir to mix well.

 - Add sugar, salt, and tamarind juice.
-Cook until everything has been incorporated to the chili paste.
+Cook until everything has been incorporated into the chili paste.
 You can adjust salt and sugar to taste.